 Career exploration and life skills planning form the foundation of CTE programs across the state.
 If you are in the 7th, 8th or 9th grade, you will benefit from learning about the world of work and using that information to plan your education accordingly.
 The most effective way to make good decisions about your middle school classes and prepare for success in high school is to develop a High School and Beyond Plan.

 The CTE program and its career counseling staff and tools can help you create a very strong and balanced plan.
 Career and academic guidance resources vary from school to school and district to district, so all 7th, 8th or 9th grade students should seek advice and information from:

 - Their school advisor or school career or guidance counselor.

 - Their school career center or district CTE office.

-- Career Guidance Washington and other career exploration programs.
+- Career Bridge and other available career exploration programs.